-For start-up and established businesses alike, there are few planning processes more critical than financial forecasting.
-Financial forecasting provides proper, well-informed projections of anticipated expenses and revenues, allowing for strategic planning of resource allocation.
+For start-ups and established businesses alike, there are few planning processes more critical than financial forecasting.
+Financial forecasting provides proper, well-informed projections of anticipated expenses and revenues, allowing for strategic resource allocation planning.

 Financial forecasting tips and tricks

 To maximize the impact of your financial forecasting process, there are a number of tips that can help accelerate the effectiveness of your financial forecasts.
 Here are 5 things you need to know about financial forecasting:

 You need to be realistic about the speed and scope of your business, especially when starting up.
 You are unlikely to seize 10 percent of market share in year 1 and double that share in year 2.
 Over time, the forecasting will help you identify the variables that need to be adjusted to maximize profitability, but the underlying model needs to be grounded in reality.

 Expenses are usually much more predictable than revenue, particularly in start-ups.
 The proper financial forecast looks at two types of expenses.
 The most obvious set of expenses are fixed costs, such as rent, utilities, professional services (accounting, legal, consulting), marketing and advertising, postage, technology, and salaries and wages.
 The next set of expenses, variable costs, include the costs of goods sold and direct labor costs such as customer service and direct sales.

 Giving yourself various permutations can reduce the need for adjustments once you begin applying actual revenue figures to your forecasting.
 Consider creating a conservative revenue model that includes a lower price point, fewer salespeople and marketing resources, and a once-per-year product launch over a three-year span.
 A second, aggressive model can include a higher price point or a low price point for basic products or services and a higher price point for premium items, multiple marketing channels and salespeople, and a more aggressive product launch schedule.